perseusrealdeal/weather/ios.native.weather/Pods/Target Support Files/Pods-Weather/Pods-Weather-acknowledgements.markdown

 MIT License

-Copyright (c) 2022 Mikhail Zhigulin of Novosibirsk
+Copyright © 7530 - 7531 Mikhail Zhigulin of Novosibirsk

+The year starts from the creation of the world according to a Slavic calendar.
+September, the 1st of Slavic year.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal